Reviews You Can Rely On

 Hilary is a powder piggie.
 We can't believe she stood still for long enough for our photographer to get set up.

-Lead tester Renee McCormack holds a PSIA Level 3 certification and has been a ski instructor for the past fifteen years at Vail and Mammoth Mountain.
-Renee is 5 feet, 10 inches tall, and 140 pounds.
+Lead tester Renee McCormack holds a PSIA Level 3 certification and has been a ski instructor for the past seventeen years at Vail and Mammoth Mountain.
+Renee is 5 feet, 10 inches tall and 145 pounds.
 She generally prefers a stronger, stiffer ski with a decent sidecut.
-She believes that an all-mountain setup should be capable in all conditions, including on-piste groomers, where we all end up spending portions of our day.
+She believes that an all-mountain setup should perform in all conditions, including on-piste groomers, where we all end up spending portions of our day.

 Hilary and Renee will often put their students on the skis they're testing for GearLab to get a wide variety of feedback; they also offer the skis to fellow instructors, coaches, and skier friends to consider their thoughts.
-We believe that testing the same skis with multiple testers helps us provide better feedback.
+Testing the same skis with multiple testers helps us provide you with a fuller picture of how a ski feels.

 These gals love skiing.